Admissions Enquiries

 Continuing from MPhil to PhD (current Cambridge students)

 Both the Institute's MPhil courses provide excellent preparation for doctoral study, and many of our MPhil students choose to stay at Cambridge to pursue a Cambridge PhD.
 However, we do recommend that current MPhil students considering applying to study for a PhD should complete the MPhil in Criminological Research.
+Continuation from the MPhil course is subject to a MPhil student achieving at least 74% overall.

-Your Research Proposal
+The Research Proposal |

-Your research proposal should be no more than four pages (~2,000 words) in length (not including the bibliography).
+The research proposal should be no more than four pages (~2,000 words) in length (not including the bibliography).
+Further guidance on what to include in your research proposal is included below:

-All proposals will be submitted to Turnitin, an online service that checks work submitted to it for matches with an online database, for possible plagiarism.
+NB: All proposals will be submitted to Turnitin, an online service that checks work submitted to it for matches with an online database, for possible plagiarism. |

 When will I receive a decision?

-Applicant Admission Frequently Asked Questions (FAQs)
+Admission Frequently Asked Questions (FAQs)

 The Postgraduate Admissions Office has a comprehensive list of Frequently Asked Questions relating to the applications process.
+Please refer to these while making your application and throughout the process of applying.

 Funding your Studies